DaVinci Kitchen, Gourmet Cube

 While digital colleagues like Ella are still far from commonplace, robots working in the hospitality industry have long since ceased to be a vision in a sci-fi film.
 When Christian Pudlo, Managing Director of Marianne’s Flammkuchen , was looking to hire new staff, he didn’t have a robot server in mind.
 ‘After the second lockdown, we had real trouble finding new staff.
 We took out advertisements, handed out flyers and even offered a reward, but no luck.
 For months, we could only operate 1 of our 2 dining rooms in Herxheim.’

-Christian and his mother Marianne, who founded the company nearly 13 years ago, now run 3 restaurants in Germany, located in Herxheim, Karlsruhe and Linkenheim.
-Their catering operation, which normally runs in parallel over 160 days a year, has been put on hold due to the pandemic, apart from a handful of orders during the summer months.
-But the Pudlos are creative: in February 2021, they started delivering their tartes to a local supermarket.
-Christian Pudlo also came up with a solution to his staff shortage.
-His robot vacuum cleaner at home gave him the idea of looking for a digital employee.
+Christian and his mother Marianne, who founded the company nearly 13 years ago, now run three restaurants in Germany, located in Herxheim, Karlsruhe and Linkenheim.
+In addition, they send vacuumed tarte flambée in a six-pack to their customers' homes every 14 days.
+During a staff shortage, the domestic hoover robot gave Christian the idea to look for a catering robot.
 Several hours of online research and a few phone calls later, he had his answer: a PuduBot, priced at around €12,000, would be joining the crew in Herxheim.
-The 2 dining rooms are separated by a 15-metre corridor and can seat 125 guests.
+The two dining rooms are separated by a 15-metre corridor and can seat 125 guests.
 ‘The restaurant in Herxheim is ideal for a robotic server: it’s a long way from the counter to the back dining room, but there are no stairs.’

 PuduBot Ella serving meals at Marianne’s Flammkuchen